hkjain1991/WeatherForecastAssignment/README.md

 This project is made for forecast 5 days weather according to passed zip code.

-Tech Stack Used : View Binding, MVVM, Retrofit, Coroutines
+Tech Stack Used : View Binding, MVVM, Retrofit, Coroutines, JUnit, Mockito (Testing)

 1. Added Test case for ViewModel and Time Utils class.
 For run the test case Go to test folder (com.example.weatherapp.test) and right click to run all tests.
 2. If you would like to run this project, please go to the android studio and make sure you have latest android studio version.
 Import this project and click on green play button in studio which will run in created avd or if android phone is connected, you can run this tht too.